jaydenc3399/sep11-freedom-project/tool/learning-log.md

 I also tried to edit the number and it higher but I found that:

 * IF the number is too big and the wait time is too long, if the page cannot fit it then it just goes back to standard position after it reaches the end of the frame
+* Once the number is too big if it goes past the page the animation will not repeat and also it will return the sprite back to normal position and not move despite using such a high #

 # Try next:
 Something that I will do is experiment with more animations and the key aspects that will make my gaem more fun and create like a sound effect or a visual like explosion.
 Visual effects that will add some wow to my game and trying to learn more about the basics of kaboom also because I feel as if I have not fully masered the basics of kaboom yet.